Al-Ahli Arab Hospital explosion: United States

-On 24 October 2023, US intelligence officials briefed reporters or the New York Times, NBC News, and other US media, including on the intelligence community's assessment of the explosion on condition of anonymity.
-The New York Times reported that Palestinian communications intercepted by Israel and publicly available video gave the intelligence community high confidence that a rocket launched from Gaza experienced a "catastrophic motor failure," causing the warhead to fall near the hospital.
+On 24 October 2023, U.S. intelligence officials briefed reporters or the New York Times, NBC News, and other U.S. media, including on the intelligence community's assessment of the explosion on condition of anonymity.
+The New York Times reported that Palestinian communications intercepted by Israel and publicly available video gave the intelligence community high confidence that a rocket launched from Gaza experienced a "catastrophic motor failure", causing the warhead to fall near the hospital.
 The officials said their analysis focused primarily on the Al Jazeera video that captured the moment of the explosion during a live broadcast, though they also considered signals intelligence and images of the aftermath of the explosion.
 They further said that their assessment was also based on the absence of any Israeli weapon presented by Palestinians at the site of the explosion.

-According to the US officials, the videos showing the fireball and fire-damaged vehicles in the hospital parking lot are consistent with a malfunctioning missile.
-The officials also told the Times that they had authenticated communications intercepts provided by Israeli intelligence, all of which consisted of Hamas members "discussing their belief that the explosion was caused by an errant or malfunctioning rocket fired by Palestinian Islamic Jihad."
-The officials also told the Times that they had low confidence in their assessment of a death toll between 100 and 300, noting that an accurate figure was impossible to confirm because of the absence of independent sources.
-The Washington Post reported that the US intelligence community had determined with "high confidence" that the cause of the explosion was not an Israeli airstrike and, "absent other points of information and supporting material", with "low confidence" that Palestinian fighters were responsible for the rocket that struck the parking lot.
-NBC News quoted an intelligence official who said that the intelligence community "assessed with high confidence that Israel was not responsible for the explosion at the hospital and that Palestinian militants were responsible" and that they assessed with low confidence that Palestine Islamic Jihad had launched the rocket.
+According to the U.S. officials, the videos showing the fireball and fire-damaged vehicles in the hospital parking lot are consistent with a malfunctioning missile.
+The officials also told The Times that they had authenticated communications intercepts provided by Israeli intelligence, all of which consisted of Hamas members: "discussing their belief that the explosion was caused by an errant or malfunctioning rocket fired by Palestinian Islamic Jihad".
+The officials also told The Times that they had low confidence in their assessment of a death toll between 100 and 300, noting that an accurate figure was impossible to confirm because of the absence of independent sources.
+The Washington Post reported that the U.S. intelligence community had determined with "high confidence" that the cause of the explosion was not an Israeli airstrike and, "absent other points of information and supporting material", with "low confidence" that Palestinian fighters were responsible for the rocket that struck the parking lot.
+NBC News quoted an intelligence official who said that the intelligence community: "assessed with high confidence that Israel was not responsible for the explosion at the hospital and that Palestinian militants were responsible" and that they assessed with low confidence that Palestine Islamic Jihad had launched the rocket.

 France

-France's Directorate of Military Intelligence stated that a misfired rocket from within Gaza was the "most probable cause".
-A French military official who spoke with Associated Press on condition of anonymity stated that French intelligence drew this conclusion from classified information, satellite imagery, intelligence shared by other countries, and open-source information.
-The official stated that the blast crater was indicative of an explosive charge of approximately 5 kilograms, which is consistent with several types of rockets used by Palestinian militant groups.
+France's Directorate of Military Intelligence (DRM) said that a misfired rocket from within Gaza was the "most probable cause".
+A French military official who spoke with Associated Press (AP) on condition of anonymity said that French intelligence drew this conclusion from classified information, satellite imagery, intelligence shared by other countries, and open-source information.
+The official said that the blast crater was indicative of an explosive charge of approximately 5 kilograms, which is consistent with several types of rockets used by Palestinian militant groups.
 With regard to the origin of the rocket, the French official said that the impact hole suggested the projectile was on a south-to-north trajectory.

 In addition, the French military intelligence official indicated that, while he could not say for certain, the reported death toll of 471 did not seem possible based on the apparent size of the rocket.